-This study commissioned and supervised by the European Commission services (DG ENERGY) is intended to provide technical support to feed the discussions on the definition and provision of a smart readiness indicator for buildings.
-In particular, this study proposes a methodological framework for the SRI and the definition of smart services such an indicator can build upon.
-It is also provides a preliminary evaluation of potential impacts of the proposed indicator at EU scale.
-This work is being carried out iteratively in close consultation with stakeholders.
-As part of the consultation process, a first stakeholder meeting has been organised in June 2017, a second meeting in December 2017 and a last one in May 2018.
-After each meeting, stakeholders were invited to provide written feedback to the reports and accompanying annexes.
-This feedback has led to important updates in the second progress report compared to the interim report distributed in December 2017, as described in the following paragraphs.
+This study was commissioned and supervised by the European Commission services (DG ENERGY), with the aim of providing technical support to feed into the discussions on the definition and provision of a smart readiness indicator for buildings.
+In particular, this study proposes a methodological framework for the SRI and the definition of smart services that such an indicator can build upon.
+It is also provides a preliminary evaluation of potential impacts of the proposed indicator at the EU scale.